deviceTRUST/demo-box/README.md

 ## License

 A valid license is required and needs to be added to the configuration before you can use the Demo-Box.
 Feel free to use your existing customer or NFR license.
-If you do not have a license you can use here, feel free to check out our community program (devicetrust.com/community) or see our website for an evaluation license: devicetrust.com/test-the-software.
+If you do not have a license you can use here, feel free to check out our community program (devicetrust.com/community) or request an evaluation licens on our website: devicetrust.com/test-the-software.

+Add the license to you configuration by

+#### Opening the deviceTRUST Console
+#### Opening the deviceTRUST Console
+#### Opening the deviceTRUST Console
+#### Opening the deviceTRUST Console

 ## Prepare your local device